About Mu Ryang Sa:

 The World Peace Pagoda

 *The Peace Pagoda which stands in the center of the main lawn is an exact replica of the Sokka-Tap, a historical pagoda of the Silla Dynasty (57 BC-935 AD) located at Bulguksa Temple in eastern South Korea.
 The three levels of the pagoda represent the three basic forms of all existence: the world of form (matter and mortality), formlessness (spirit or energy), and that which is beyond (that which gave rise to the two other worlds).
 Concurrently, it also represents the three foundations of Buddhism: Buddha, the Law, and the Brotherhood of Monks.
 In the center of the pagoda’s base rests a small urn, holding “sari” or calcified remains of the Buddha.
 These were presented to the temple by a temple in Sri Lanka and are revered as genuine relics of the historical Buddha.

 The Bell Tower

-The Bell Tower houses the bell, drum, a hollow wooden fish, metal gong, and the symbolic artwork in the tower’s roof.
-The sound of the drum calls the spirits of the animal kingdom of sentient beings to beckon them to enlightentment.
+The Bell Tower houses the bell, drum, a hollow wooden fish, metal gong, and iconographic illustrations painted on the tower’s roof.
+Each object sounds a call to sentient beings of the universe.
+The sound of the drum calls the spirits of the animal kingdom of sentient beings to beckon them to enlightenment.
 The hollow wooden fish that is struck with a mallet calls the creatures of the sea.
 The metal gong calls the creatures of the air.

 The two pairs of angels in the low-relief on the sides of the bell are faithful reproductions of those on the historical Emille Bell in Korea, the oldest Buddhist bell in Korea and the largest ringing bell in the world.
-The chant recited during the striking of the bell prays the release of suffering for those trapped by their own false images of life.
+The chant recited during the striking of the bell prays the release of suffering for those trapped by their own false images.